ondrejsika/proxmox-training/README.md

 ### SSL

-You have to setup Let's encrypt certificates on GUI proxy on port 8006
+You have to set up Let's Encrypt certificates on GUI proxy on port 8006

 Go to __Node (demo)__ -> __System__ -> __Certificates__, setup domains & LE account and generate certificates.

 ### Network

-You have to create network for you VMs.
+You have to create the network for your VMs.

 Go to __Node (demo)__ -> __System__ -> __Network__

-Ensure static IP on default bridge (vmbr0) and bridged ports to active network device (enp1s0).
+Ensure static IP on default bridge (vmbr0) and bridged ports to an active network device (enp1s0).

 ![](images/vmbr0.png)